+MCOs are responsible for contracting with an FMS entity or entities to assist members who elect to self-direct.
 All MCO contracted FMS entities must meet the requirements documented in this section.
 Under the managed care delivery system, the FMS entity contracted with the MCO is responsible for the same functions as under the fee-for-service model.

-ii.
-Payment for FM S. Specify how FMS entities are compensated for r the administr ative activities that they perform и.
-I avinchi ioi i ivi o.
-Specify OIM LIMB chulics are compensated for i uic aummisu anve activities mai mcy periorii.

-FMS entities are paid a monthly fee for their services.
+FMS entities are paid a monthly fee for their services. iii.

-iii.
 Scope of FMS.
-Specify the scope of the supports that FMS entities provide (check each that applies):

-Supports furnished when the participant is the employer of direct support workers:

-Assist participant in verifying support worker citizenship status

-Collect and process timesheets of support workers

-Process payroll, withholding, filing and payment of applicable federal, state and local employment-related taxes and insurance

-Supports furnished when the participant exercises budget authority:

-Maintain a separate account for each participant's participant-directed budget

-Track and report participant funds, disbursements and the balance of participant funds

-Process and pay invoices for goods and services approved in the service plan

-Provide participant with periodic reports of expenditures and the status of the participant-directed budget

-Other services and supports
+Specify the scope of the supports that FMS entities provide (check each that applies): Supports furnished when the participant is the employer of direct support workers: Assist participant in verifying support worker citizenship status Collect and process timesheets of support workers Process payroll, withholding, filing and payment of applicable federal, state and local employmen related taxes and insurance Other Specify: Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed budget Track and report participant funds, disbursements and the balance of participant funds Process and pay invoices for goods and services approved in the service plan Provide participant with periodic reports of expenditures and the status of the participant-directe budget Other services and supports Specify:

+Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency